Sail Madeira to Tenerife on SV Twister

 What stays with you

-- Confidence from being part of the crew, not just watching
+- Confidence from being part of the crew

 - A sense of what it means to travel slowly and live simply